Results Site of archaeology crafts and science and technology Zugarramurdi

 Famous caves in Zugarramurdi for the legends of the witches' era, told in the theatrical show Sorgiñak

-Welcome to Zugarramurdi, a small enclave of 250 inhabitants located between the mountains of Navarre and the Cantabrian Sea, in the heart of the cross-border region of Xareta.
-This complicated name, which evokes a tendril to those who hear it for the first time, refers to "elms, hazelnuts and laurels", a vegetation characteristic of the place.
-The main cavity, dug by a high-flow stream, the stream of hell, has the appearance of a large tunnel, opening out into this rocky area into two other galleries.
-On the archaeological level, testimonies of the prehistoric period have been discovered, ceramics and fire stones being attributed to the Magdalenian period, and kisulabes, ancient wood ovens.
+Welcome to Zugarramurdi, a small enclave of 250 inhabitants located between the mountains of Navarre and the Cantabrian Sea, in the heart of the Xareta cross-border region.
+This complicated name, which evokes a tendril in those who hear it for the first time, refers to "elms, hazelnuts and laurels", a characteristic vegetation of the area.
+Carved out by a fast-flowing stream, the ruisseau de l'enfer, the main cavity has the appearance of a vast tunnel, leading into two other galleries in this rocky ensemble.
+Archaeologically, evidence of prehistoric times has been discovered, with ceramics and fire stones attributed to the Magdalenian period, and kisulabes, ancient wood-burning ovens.

-But these caves are especially famous for the legends of the witch's age!
-To learn more, visit the Zugarramurdi Theatre, where the "Sorgiñak" show is performed throughout the year: a real journey through ancient legends and myths, also relating the witch trials that took place in the 17th century.
-But let's go back to the cave instead.
-It contains neither stalactites nor cave paintings, but is particularly attractive because of its size and its legendary magnetism.
-Once inside, it is easy to imagine the Sabbaths (pagan gatherings in which men and women escaped from the habits of ordinary life through frenzied feasts, dances around the fire and orgies in the moonlight), carried by the tales of pagan rites and banquets allegedly presided over by the devil.
-The names given to the cave underline its relationship with this magical world.
+But these caves are best known for the legends of the witching age!
+To find out more, visit the Zugarramurdi theater, where the show "Sorgiñak" is presented throughout the year: a true journey through ancient legends and myths, including the 17th-century witch trials.
+But let's get back to the cave.
+It contains neither stalactites nor cave paintings, but its size and legendary magnetism make it particularly appealing.
+Once inside, it's easy to imagine the sabbats (pagan gatherings at which men and women shirked the habits of ordinary life through frenzied feasting, dancing around the fire and moonlit orgies), buoyed by tales of pagan rites and banquets allegedly presided over by the devil.
+The names given to the grotto underline its relationship with this magical world.

-Indeed, the most open end of the tunnel is called Sorgin Leze (witch's cave) and the narrowest part, Akelarre Leze (cave of the akelarre or sabbath).
+Indeed, the most open end of the tunnel is named Sorgin Leze (witches' cave) and the narrowest part, Akelarre Leze (akelarre or sabbath cave).
 Myth or reality?
-Either way, Zugarramurdi and witchcraft are forever linked by history through the autodafé of 1610.
-The Valle-Alvarado Inquisitor, after receiving numerous complaints denouncing the making of potions, spells and other witchcraft tricks, took 40 suspects to Logroño.
-The tribunal of the Inquisition condemned 11 people to die at the stake, whose names appear on a plaque at the entrance to the cave.
-Every year a ceremony is held to commemorate the festive use of the caves at that time: this great event takes place on the last day of the village's patron saint's day, the traditional zikiro jate.
-This is a popular meal attended by 800 people, with spit-roasted lamb.
+Whatever the case, Zugarramurdi and witchcraft are forever linked by the story of the 1610 auto-da-fé.
+Inquisitor Valle-Alvarado, after receiving numerous complaints about the preparation of potions, spells and other witchcraft tricks, took 40 suspects to Logroño.
+The Inquisition court condemned 11 people to death at the stake, whose names appear on a plaque at the entrance to the cave.
+An annual ceremony recalls the festive use of the caves at the time: this grand gathering takes place on the last day of the village's patron saint's festivities, the day of the traditional zikiro jate.
+A popular meal attended by 800 people, featuring spit-roasted lamb.

 Organize your trip with our partners Zugarramurdi